cyberforpeacee/wazuh-siem-home-lab/README.md

 # 🏗️ Lab Architecture

+This lab was built in a VirtualBox environment using **Kali Purple** as the central security monitoring server.

+The Wazuh platform was installed directly on the Kali Purple virtual machine.
+Windows endpoints were configured with the Wazuh agent and connected to the server using the Kali Purple VM's IP address.

-The Wazuh SIEM lab was deployed inside my personal VirtualBox environment using **Kali Purple** as the Wazuh server.
-Multiple Windows endpoints were connected to the server through the Wazuh agent, allowing centralized log collection, endpoint monitoring, and security event analysis.
+Once connected, the agents began sending endpoint data and security events to the Wazuh server, allowing centralized log collection, endpoint monitoring, and security event analysis through the Wazuh Dashboard.

-The environment was built as part of my cybersecurity learning journey to better understand how SIEM platforms are deployed and used in Security Operations Center (SOC) environments.
+The lab was created to gain practical experience with SIEM deployment and understand how security monitoring is performed in a Security Operations Center (SOC).

 > **Note:** A network topology diagram will be added in a future update.